Blair1233/Class24/2-Homework-Solutions/13-Cloud-Security/Solutions/README.md

         - Flow of specific traffic (e.g., HTTP, SSH)
         - Security group blocking traffic
         - Load balancer
-        - All five VMs that you have launched
+        - All VMs that you have launched with host names and IP addresses (internal and external where applicable)
         - Where Docker and Ansible are deployed
         - Availability Zones